8891689/baseconv/README.md

 ## Description

-This is a command-line C program designed to convert numbers between various numeral systems (bases).
-It operates interactively, prompting the user first for the input base and then for the number string represented in that base.
-The program then converts the input value to a range of predefined target bases (Binary, Octal, Decimal, Hexadecimal, Base26, Base32, Base36, Base52, Base58, Base62, Base64) and displays all results.
+This is a command-line C program for converting numbers between various big-integer number systems (radixes).
+It runs interactively, first prompting the user for a radix, then prompting the user for a string of digits represented in that radix.
+The program then converts the input value to a series of predefined target radixes (binary, octal, decimal, hexadecimal, Base26, Base32, Base36, Base52, Base58, Base62, Base64) and displays all the results.

-Internally, the program uses `unsigned long long` to store the numerical value, allowing for the conversion of large integers.
+The latest version supports conversion of large integers, and the large integer calculation library has been implemented separately.

 ## Features